 Bruce Nauman: Stamping in the Studio

 Plug In Institute of Contemporary Art, in partnership with send + receive, is pleased to present Stamping in the Studio, an iconic video work by one of the world’s foremost conceptual artists, Bruce Nauman.
-We will present this on Thursday, October 1st, coinciding with the launch of send + receive at Plug In ICA beginning at 7:30pm.
+We will present this on Thursday, October 1st, coinciding with the launch of send + receive at Plug In ICA.
 Since the 1960s, Nauman’s interdisciplinary approach has challenged conventions while producing new methodologies for creating art and meaning.

 Stamping in the Studio takes up Nauman’s preoccupations with process, repetitive, solitary activity and the use of body as material.
 Interested in incorporating mundane elements of daily life into his work, Nauman used his behaviour, obsessively pacing around the studio, as the starting point for a series of films and videos made between 1967–9.
 He recorded himself performing simple, repetitive activities, each responding to a specific ‘problem’ articulated in the work’s title.
 Physically and mentally demanding, these actions were performed without stopping.
 Key to these works was the video’s duration, which was determined by the length of standard tape stock at the time.